 The full text of this gospel tract is shown below in the KJV version.
 It is also available in NKJV.
 Select the one you want to order using the “Version” buttons above.

-Many people speak fondly of the Ten Commandments, display them, memorize them, and try to live by them, but do not understand what they are actually for.
-When people hold up the Ten Commandments as "a historical document," "an acknowledgement of God," or "the moral foundation of our society," they are missing the point entirely.
+Many people speak reverently of the Ten Commandments.
+They display them, memorize them, and try to live by them.
+But if we think of the Ten Commandments as only “a pattern for life” or “the moral foundation of society,” we are missing the point entirely.

-In the New Testament, the Ten Commandments are often called by the general term "the law," and their purpose is quickly brought to light in these two verses: "That every mouth may be stopped, and all the world may become guilty before God.
-Therefore by the deeds of the law there shall no flesh be justified [declared righteous] in His sight: for by the law is the knowledge of sin" (Romans 3:19,20).
+The Ten Commandments are part of what the Bible calls “the law,” and their true purpose is revealed in Romans 3:19-20: “That every mouth may be stopped, and all the world may become guilty before God.
+Therefore by the deeds of the law there shall no flesh be justified [declared righteous] in His sight: for by the law is the knowledge of sin.”

-James 2:10 tells us that in God's eyes, "Whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."
-This means that one who curses using God's name, steals, or covets is as guilty of being a sinner as one who has broken all ten of the commandments.
+James 2:10 tells us that in God’s eyes, “Whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.”
+This means that if you have ever broken just one of the commandments, you are as guilty of being a sinner as one who has broken all ten of them.